 - 1. Unplug the drive unit from mains power. - 2.
-Disengage motor using manual release cord. - Remove the bottom cover by pressing in from sides and sliding downward. - 4.
-Remove the two screws and slide upward the top - 5.
-Then remove the transformer, EMC board and mains power cable. - 6.
-Remove two screws from battery bracket then remove the batteries and harness - 7.
-Fix the Charger Board Holder on where the transformer is removed from.
-Fix the charger on to the charger holder (Fig. 64) - 8.
+Disengage motor using manual release cord. - 3.
+Remove the bottom cover by pressing in from sides and sliding downward. - Remove the two screws and slide the top cover upward to remove it. - Remove the transformer, EMC board and mains power cable. - 6.
+Remove the two screws from the battery bracket then remove the batteries and harness - 7.
+Fix the Charger Board Holder to where the transformer was removed from.
+Fix the charger onto the charger holder (Fig. 65) - 8.
 Feed the two wire cable through the opening, then connect the red wire into solar + and black wire into solar connector on the control board. - 9.
 Move the shunt from "STBY BATT" to "SOLAR" on the control board in the power head.

-WARNING: Do not connect battery or solar panel polarity incorrectly - this will result in serious damage to components.
-During Step 2 the opener will become active.
+Warning: Do not connect battery or solar panel polarity incorrectly - this will result in serious damage to components.
+During Step 2, the opener will become active.